Machine Learning for K-adaptability in Two-stage Robust Optimization: Attribute descriptions

 where $a^{k, \z^*}_{2, c} \in [-1, 1]$ and $\gamma_c: \Z \rightarrow \X \times \Y$ is a function of the left-hand-side of constraint $c \in \{1, \ldots, C\}$ with input scenario $\z$.
 The first- and second-stage decisions are variable.
 Finally, the attribute of the $k$-th child node is formulated as $\a^{k, \z^*}_2 = [a^{k, \z^*}_{2, 1}, \ldots, a^{k, \z^*}_{2, C}]$.
 Thus, the length of $\a^{k, \z^*}_2$ is equal to the number of uncertain constraints of the MILP formulation of the problem.

-\item[3.] \textbf{Scenario distance. } Per subset, we wish to know how far away the new scenario $\z^*$ is from \emph{not} being a violating scenario.
+\item[3.] \textbf{Scenario distance: } Per subset, we wish to know how far away the new scenario $\z^*$ is from \emph{not} being a violating scenario.
 We suspect that if the distance is small rather than large, the current solution will not change much.
 Thus, will not become much worse.
-This attribute first takes the current solutions of the master problem.
-Then, for the $k$-th subset it determines the distance between each of the following planes (boundaries of constraints of Eq. \eqref{eq:master_problem}) and the new scenario $\z^* \in \Z$:
+This attribute first takes the current solutions of the main problem.
+Then, for the $k$-th subset it determines the distance between each of the following planes (boundaries of constraints of Eq.
+(4) in the paper) and the new scenario $\z^* \in \Z$:

 Hence, we need to determine the distance between a plane and a point, for each constraint $c \in \{1, \ldots, C\}$, where $c = 1$ corresponds to the objective function.
 The point-to-plane distance of the $c$-th plane for subset $k$ is calculated by projecting $\z^*$ on the normal vector of the plane as follows: